Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hunit (Intermediate) Linux Box.md

 - Found cronjob with backups.sh file running every 3 minutes
 - Found git-server directory in SSH session
 - Git cloned the git server in tmp directory which made us able to review the backup.sh which was a placeholder file
+- Found a user named git and found the ssh private key id_rsa file is readable and executable by user git
 -
 - skill 2